-10 BEPS, Tax Competition and the Digital Economy
+10. BEPS and Tax Competition

 10.1 Has your jurisdiction implemented the OECD's recommendations that came out of the BEPS project?

 The UK was the first country to commit formally to implementing the country-by-country template, and regulations have been in effect since March 2016.